PhaserEditor2D/PhaserEditor/docs/canvas.rst

 Object properties
 -----------------

 To edit the scene object properties there is the Properties Grid window.
-The Phaser objects contain a lot of properties, but in Canvas we just support a subset of them, specially those that have an impact on the visual aspects of the objects.
+The Phaser objects contain a lot of properties, but in Canvas we just support a subset of them, especially those that have an impact on the visual aspects of the objects.

 To edit the properties of an object follow these steps:

 - Select the object -you cannot edit many objects at the same time- in the scene or in the Outline window.
 - The object's properties are shown in the Property Grid.
 - Click on the value of a property and change it.
 Then press ENTER to apply that change.
-In case of numeric properties, you can write a math expression like ``15*30``, then it is evaluated and the result is set as value.
+In case of numeric properties, you can write a math expression like ``15*30``, then it is evaluated and the result is set to value.
 - Some properties have special editors that open in a separated window.
 - You always can undo the change by pressing ``Ctrl+Z``.